The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 Here are a few ways to incorporate social proof into your ecommerce website in order to improve your conversion rate:

-Reviews are a good way to demonstrate to new customers that your ecommerce business is trustworthy.
-In fact, 92% of online shoppers look at reviews before they make a purchase.
+92% of online shoppers look at reviews before they make a purchase.
 Include customer reviews on your product pages to show potential customers that other people have had a good experience with your brand and your products.

 BuzzSumo does it clean and straightforward.
 They harness the power of user testimonials to convert visitors into customers.